bitnami/charts/bitnami/nginx-ingress-controller/README.md

 ## Notable changes

+### 10.0.0

+This major version changes the default parameters so it can be run in Pod Security Admission restricted mode:

+- Default ports are `8080` and `8443`
+- `allowPrivilegeEscalation` is set to `false`

+In order to restore the configuration from versions < 10.0.0, set the following values

+- `containerPorts.http=80`
+- `containerPorts.https=443`
+- `containerSecurityContext.allowPrivilegeEscalation=true`

 ### 5.3.0

 In this version you can indicate the key to download the GeoLite2 databases using the [parameter](#parameters) `maxmindLicenseKey`.